sophie-a-lee/personal_website/content/courses/1_intro_r_tidyverse/index.md

 - Introduction to data management in R (including how to import data, how to tidy data and how to transform it ready for analysis)
 - Data visualisation using ggplot2
 - Exploratory data analysis and how to create clear summary tables
-- Introduction to RMarkdown to create high quality documents to communicate results
 - Best practices for reproducible research

 ---